return to Natural Dog Health Remedies

 Enzymes are "organic catalysts".
 They either initiate or speed up chemical reactions in the body, from digestion to tissue repair, and from hormone function to energy production.

-Enzymes are present in every cell in both plants and animals; and can exist both in active and inactive forms in cells.
-They can, however, be permanently inactivated or destroyed by altering their environmental conditions, such as pH or temperature.
+Enzymes are present in every cell in both plants and animals, and can exist both in active and inactive forms in cells.

 How do Enzymes Help Digestion?